mohehe1234/local-rag/README.md

-# Offline-Deployable Retrieval-Augmented Large Language Model for Assisting Pancreatic Cancer Staging
+# Open-Source Offline-Deployable Retrieval-Augmented Large Language Model for Assisting Pancreatic Cancer Staging
-In this project, retrieval-augmented generation (RAG) approach is used to enable an LLM to diagnose fictional image findings of pancreatic cancer.
-This repository contains the experimental code.
-If you are running this code for the first time, please start with the Preparation section.
+In this project, a retrieval-augmented generation (RAG) framework is used to enable large language models (LLMs) to perform guideline-based staging of pancreatic cancer CT findings.
+This repository contains all experimental code.
+If you are running the code for the first time, please begin with the [Preparation](#preparation) section.

-- If you only want to inspect the experimental results, please check out the `v1.0.0-with-results` tag, for example: `git checkout v1.0.0-with-results`
+- If you only want to inspect the experimental results, please check out the `v1.0.0-with-results` tag or visit the following URL: https://github.com/mohehe1234/local-rag/tree/v1.0.0-with-results
-- If you want to repeat the experiments, follow the instructions at [#Repeating Experiments](#repeating-experiments).
+- If you want to repeat the experiments, follow the instructions at [Repeating Experiments](#repeating-experiments) section.
-- If you want to run the experiments with your own data, follow the instructions at [#Adding Custom Files](#adding-custom-files).
+- If you want to run the experiments with your own data, follow the instructions at [Adding Custom Files](#adding-custom-files) section.

 ## Preparation
 Follow the steps below to set up and run the project locally.